tomgrek/mlq/README.md

 MLQ is designed with atomic transactions such that queued messages should not be lost.

-There is always the possibility that the backend Redis instance will go down
+There is always the possibility that the backend Redis instance will go down, if you are concerned about this, I recommend looking into Redis AOF persistence.

-Launch a test queue and listener with `python3 controller/app.py test_consumer --server`

-Define a function in python and add it to the consumer's listener with:

-`http.request('POST', 'localhost:5001/consumer', headers={'Content-Type':
-     ...: 'application/json'}, body=jsonpickle.encode(cloudpickle.dumps(my_function)))`

-Run a dummy app to see the callbacks happening:

-`python test_callback.py`

-Post something to the queue with

-`python controller/app.py post "a message" "localhost:5000/callbackurl"`

-Get a job result with

 ### Binary job results